Royal Bank of Canada (RY) Stock Analysis

 What does Royal Bank of Canada do?

-RY is a diversified financial services company offering personal banking, commercial lending, wealth management, insurance, and capital markets services to retail, corporate, and institutional clients across Canada and internationally.
+RY operates as a diversified financial services company offering personal banking, commercial lending, wealth management, insurance, and capital markets services across North America and globally.
+The company earns revenue from net interest income on loans and deposits, advisory and asset management fees, insurance premiums, and trading and financing services.

 Is RY a dividend stock?